Miccighel/Crowd_Frame/README.md

 The script will:

-- download per‑worker snapshots of raw data;
+- download per-worker snapshots of raw data;
 - refine raw data into tabular files;
 - save the deployed task configuration;
-- generate support files with worker IP and user‑agent attributes;
+- generate support files with worker IP and user-agent attributes;
-- (if `enable_crawling=true`) crawl pages retrieved by the in‑task search engine.
+- (if `enable_crawling=true`) crawl pages retrieved by the in-task search engine.

 All outputs are stored under: